Discover Australia’s most remote outpost, the Cocos (Keeling) Islands.

 Spend an idyllic day at Australia's best beach

-The palm-fringed, creamy white sands of Cossies Beach, lapped by astoundingly azure waters, was recently named Australia’s most beautiful beach.
+The palm-fringed, creamy white sands of Cossies Beach was recently named Australia’s most beautiful beach.
 Take a 30 minute ferry from West Island to Direction Island (Thursdays and Saturdays only) to discover why.
-Orient yourself by doing the three kilometre (1.9 mile) walk around the island, on which you’ll see plaques describing the islands' history, including the sinking of the German ship SMS Emden during the Battle of Cocos in World War I. (You'll also discover some quirky calling card paraphernalia on the palm trees, as Direction Island is a favourite anchorage for visiting round-the-world yachts.)
-Then relax with a picnic in the shade of your own coconut palm before going for a swim in the clean, teal-hued waters, and possibly enjoying a snorkel along the Rip.
-You can hire snorkelling gear and receive a detailed brief on snorkelling the Rip before you board the ferry, back at West Island's Visitor Centre.
+Orient yourself by doing the three kilometre (1.9 mile) walk around the island, on which you’ll see plaques describing the islands' history, including the sinking of the German ship SMS Emden during the Battle of Cocos in World War I. Then relax with a picnic in the shade of your own coconut palm before going for a swim in the teal-hued waters, and possibly enjoying a snorkel along the Rip.
+You can hire snorkelling gear and receive a detailed brief before you board the ferry back at West Island's Visitor Centre.

 Enjoy some of the world's best diving

 Explore the underwater wonderland of the Cocos (Keeling) Islands in warm, translucent waters.
-Go diving with Cocos Dive to discover some of the 25 diverse, accessible and uncrowded dive sites, including shipwrecks and historical artillery.
-You could come face to face with green and hawksbill turtles, manta rays, dolphins, sharks, moray eels, nudibranches, parrot fish, wrasse, and if you're lucky, the Cocos pygmy angelfish as well as sea fans, sea anemones, a huge array of soft corals, and black corals.
-There are many great diving spots along the ocean wall as well as in the lagoon, the most famous of which is the Cabbage Patch.
-A popular two-dive option which includes a wall dive at near Direction Island, followed by a lunch break at Cossies Beach and a relaxed guided snorkel along the Rip before an afternoon lagoon dive.
+Go diving with Cocos Dive to discover some of the 25 diverse and uncrowded dive sites.
+You could come face to face with green turtles, manta rays, dolphins, sharks, moray eels, wrasse, and if you're lucky, the Cocos pygmy angelfish.
+There are many great diving spots along the ocean wall as well as in the lagoon, the most famous of which is the Cabbage Patch - a popular two-dive option which includes a wall dive near Direction Island, a relaxed guided snorkel along the Rip and an afternoon lagoon dive.
 On the way home to West Island, you may even be able to swim with the resident dolphins.

-Try an exhilarating kitesurfing clinic, available from July to October, when the south-east trade winds are blowing.
+Try an exhilarating kitesurfing class, available from June to October, when the south-east trade winds are blowing.
 The Cocos (Keeling) lagoon is the perfect kitesurfing locale because beginners can learn all the basic safety techniques in flat, shallow water (where you can simply stand up if you fall over) while more experienced kitesurfers can practise how to jump higher and do back and front rolls.

 Seek the bonefish grail